-Mishra, S, Rizoiu, M-A & Xie, L 2016, 'Feature Driven and Point Process Approaches for Popularity Prediction', CIKM'16: PROCEEDINGS OF THE 2016 ACM CONFERENCE ON INFORMATION AND KNOWLEDGE MANAGEMENT, 25th ACM International Conference on Information and Knowledge Management (CIKM), ASSOC COMPUTING MACHINERY, IUPUI, Indianapolis, IN, pp. 1069-1078.View/Download from: Publisher's site
+Mishra, S, Rizoiu, M-A & Xie, L 2016, 'Feature Driven and Point Process Approaches for Popularity Prediction', CIKM'16: PROCEEDINGS OF THE 2016 ACM CONFERENCE ON INFORMATION AND KNOWLEDGE MANAGEMENT, 25th ACM International Conference on Information and Knowledge Management (CIKM), ASSOC COMPUTING MACHINERY, IUPUI, Indianapolis, IN, pp. 1069-1078.View/Download from: UTS OPUS or Publisher's site

-Rizoiu, M-A, Xie, L, Caetano, T & Cebrian, M 2016, 'Evolution of Privacy Loss in Wikipedia', PROCEEDINGS OF THE NINTH ACM INTERNATIONAL CONFERENCE ON WEB SEARCH AND DATA MINING (WSDM'16), 9th Annual ACM International Conference on Web Search and Data Mining (WSDM), ASSOC COMPUTING MACHINERY, San Francisco, CA, pp. 215-224.View/Download from: Publisher's site
+Rizoiu, M-A, Xie, L, Caetano, T & Cebrian, M 2016, 'Evolution of Privacy Loss in Wikipedia', PROCEEDINGS OF THE NINTH ACM INTERNATIONAL CONFERENCE ON WEB SEARCH AND DATA MINING (WSDM'16), 9th Annual ACM International Conference on Web Search and Data Mining (WSDM), ASSOC COMPUTING MACHINERY, San Francisco, CA, pp. 215-224.View/Download from: UTS OPUS or Publisher's site